 9. FULL CHURCHES

 Two activities that are a staple in all my travels are clubbing and attending Catholic mass.
 I did attend mass and the church was full!
 This wasn’t even one of the major churches, a medium sized Parish in the outskirts.
 It may have had something to do with the fact that it was Easter Sunday, who knows.
 I loved every minute of the mass whose music was led by a beautiful soprano and a trumpet.

 Now I know what you’re thinking.
 It’s France!
 However, I had assumed that waiters, supermarket cashiers etc would speak English (as if French is spoken in Nairobi).
 I did not expect that the French I learnt for four years in high school would HAVE TO be remembered.
 I really struggled getting by in the first few days but my struggling french was sufficient to tell a story by the time I was leaving!

 11. THEIR LOVE FOR BREAD

-I did not know that people can love bread so much.
-I probably eat bread once in 3 months, but I understand that there’re people whose days havn’t quite began until they’ve had some bread for breakfast.
+I didn’t know that people could love bread so much.
+I probably eat bread once in 3 months, but I understand that there are people whose days haven’t quite began until they’ve had some bread for breakfast.
 The French, however, will eat some sort of bread for breakfast, lunch and supper.
 Everyone eating on the streets was having some sort of bread.
 Bread is eaten with meat, with vegetables, and with more bread.

 Until next time, happy travels!